RafaGago/mini-async-log/README.md

-This is logical, as a matter of fact "spdlog-async" internals are similar to "mal-blocking"'s; they both use internally the same D.Vyukov bounded queue algorithm,(gabime borrowed the idea from this project)  so the performance difference is not made in the queue algorithm, but in its usage.
+This is logical, as a matter of fact "spdlog-async" internals are similar to "mal-blocking"'s; they both use internally the same D.Vyukov bounded queue algorithm,(gabime borrowed the idea from this project when spdlog was using mutexes) so the performance difference is not made in the queue algorithm, but in its usage.

 When the queue algorithm is the bottleneck (with high thread count and a lot of contention), the performance of "spdlog-async" is similar to the performance of the bounded mal variations.

 #### g3log ####